Sights & Sounds of British Wildlife in Winter

 Red squirrels are a rare sight in Britain these days, but you just might catch sight of them in the winter time when it becomes harder for them to find food out in the wild and they are drawn to peanut feeders left out by humans.

-Here in the Lake District, you may be able to spot them at Whinlatter Forest Visitor Centre in Keswick, where they have a Red Squirrel Experience, or footpaths around Aira Force and various other locations.
+Here in the Lake District, you may be able to spot them at Whinlatter Forest Visitor Centre in Keswick where they have a Red Squirrel Experience.
+Or on footpaths around Aira Force and various other locations.
 Find out more on the Northern Red Squirrels website here.

 If you’re heading to woodland, high mountains, or any of the other locations commonly favoured by foxes, listen out for them calling for their mates!

 For a far more soothing sound, take a walk early in the mornings throughout December and see whether you can hear them softly calling out to find a mate.
 The males call out ‘twit’ and the females will answer with ‘twoo’, in a charming call and response mating ritual.

 Owls are generally nocturnal, but you’ll hear them calling out to one another around dawn and dusk.
 Find out more about how to spot owls here.